Year to June 2017

 Click on the image to view a full size version.

-The International Visitor Survey is based on results from approximately 9,100 visitors departing New Zealand airports, with data released quarterly.
+The International Visitor Survey is based on results from approximately 8,700 visitors departing New Zealand airports, with data released quarterly.
+The timing of the survey means that the latest results are unlikely to pick up spending from visitors in New Zealand for the British and Irish Lions’ series.

 Summary statistics are available in the IVS key data table.